Philadelphia Workers’ Compensation Lawyers

 “If you don’t settle for $XXX, we will have a doctor examine you and file a challenge; then you’ll lose 20% of your benefits to a lawyer.”
 Not any longer.

-In another pivotal Supreme Court ruling in 2025, our firm won the case that clarified how specific loss/ amputation benefits are calculated, correcting inconsistencies that had led to unjust outcomes.
+In another pivotal Supreme Court ruling in 2025, our law firm won the case that clarified how specific loss/ amputation benefits are calculated, correcting inconsistencies that had led to unjust outcomes.
 The decision leveled the playing field and will continue to influence benefit determinations across Pennsylvania.

-These workers’ comp cases reflect a broader philosophy: effective representation sometimes requires advancing the law itself, rather than merely working within it.
+These workers’ comp cases reflect a broader philosophy: effective legal representation sometimes requires advancing the law itself, rather than merely working within it.
 See our other published precedential cases.

 Understanding Pennsylvania Workers’ Compensation Law